schlich/loomio_help/content/_index.md

 ![Drawing of people using Loomio](loomio-new-way.png)

-This help resource is **under construction**.
+This help resource is improving rapidly.
 If can't find an answer to a question you have, please [ask us](https://www.loomio.org/contact).

 [Here's the roadmap](/roadmap).
 If you'd like to contribute, please get in touch